lrspeiser/sigmagravity/README.md

 \mathbf{g}_{\rm eff}(\mathbf{x}) = \mathbf{g}_{\rm bar}(\mathbf{x})\,\left[1 + \frac{\delta\mathbf{g}_q(\mathbf{x})}{\lvert\mathbf{g}_{\rm bar}(\mathbf{x})\rvert}\right] \equiv \mathbf{g}_{\rm bar}(\mathbf{x})\,[1+\mathcal{K}(\mathbf{x})]
 $$

-so the Σ‑kernel \(\mathcal{K}\) is the normalized, net effect of all quantum gravitational paths beyond the classical one.
+so the Σ‑kernel $\mathcal{K}$ is the normalized, net effect of all quantum gravitational paths beyond the classical one.

 ### 2.2.
 Scale‑Dependent Coherence and the Collapse Timescale

-We posit that the quantum superposition of geometries stochastically decoheres into a single classical state over a characteristic collapse time \(\tau_{\rm collapse}\).
+We posit that the quantum superposition of geometries stochastically decoheres into a single classical state over a characteristic collapse time $\tau_{\rm collapse}$.
 This defines a causal coherence length

 $$
 \ell_0 \equiv c\,\tau_{\rm collapse}
 $$

-interpreted as the largest scale over which a region can collapse coherently into a single classical geometry during \(\tau_{\rm collapse}\).
+interpreted as the largest scale over which a region can collapse coherently into a single classical geometry during $\tau_{\rm collapse}$.

 Regimes:
 - Local classicality ($R\ll\ell_0$): compact systems (Solar System) decohere as a whole; $\delta\mathbf{g}_q\to0\Rightarrow \mathcal{K}\to0$.